 Beanbags and physiotherapy foam wedges, cushions and rolls should have a waterproof protective covering and, if necessary, a removable washable material cover - washed or wiped over with disinfectant spray after each use.

-Material removable covers must be washed when soiled after use.
+Material removable covers must be washed on hot cycle when soiled after use.

 Carpets will be shampooed annually and when necessary.

 Tea towels must be changed daily.